localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 With just a few of many LocalStack features, we streamline our developer experience and improve the local development setup even further:

--   Our infrastructure, containing our Lambdas, is deployed in hot-reload mode, which makes LocalStack watch the Lambdas for any changes.
+- Our infrastructure, which includes our Lambdas, is deployed in hot-reload mode.
+This setup enables LocalStack to monitor the Lambdas for any changes.
--   We can trigger these Lambdas either during integration tests or by invoking them manually — or through the locally running web application.
+- We can trigger these Lambdas during integration tests, manually, or through the locally running web application.
--   We can make on-the-fly changes to the function and subsequent executions of the affected Lambda will change depending on the adjustments made.
+- We can make on-the-fly changes to the function, and subsequent executions of the affected Lambda will change depending on the adjustments made.

-This is especially useful during development, as well as our extensive integration test suites, where developers can iterate quickly without the need to wait for code changes to be applied.
+This is especially useful during development and with our extensive integration test suites, as developers can iterate quickly without waiting for code changes to be applied.

-With the following lines of code, our CDK stack can be enabled to use the Hot Reloading feature mentioned above:
+The following lines of code enable our CDK stack to utilize the Hot Reloading feature mentioned above:

 ```python
 lambda_bucket = s3.Bucket.from_bucket_name(scope, f"lambda_name_local", "hot-reload")